Understand Your Pension Options

 Purchase of Service

-Before you retire, you may be able to increase your future pension by purchasing service for periods when you were not contributing to your pension plan.
+Before you retire, you may be able to increase your future pension by purchasing service for periods when you weren't contributing to your pension plan.
 An example would be when you were on maternity leave or working as an auxiliary.

 Extended Health Care & Dental Benefits

 Plan members who are eligible for a pension from the Public Service Pension Plan (PSPP) and are permanent residents of Canada can have extended health care and dental benefits coverage through Green Shield Canada.
 Plan details are available through the PSPP's Retirement Health Coverage and You.

 For rates, visit PSPP's Retirement Health Coverage Premiums.